idtx314/mill_controller/README.md

 This is the code of a ROS package designed to provide computer vision based feedback control for an X-Carve CNC mill configured to operate as a pen plotter with time controlled x, y, and z input.
 The package has several methods of accepting (x,y,z,time) trajectories, which it then parses into GCode and sends to the X-Controller to be executed.
 If the user has set a time horizon, the mill will operate until the appropriate timestamp in the trajectory is reached, then stop operating and move the equipment away from the material.
 Images of the material are taken by a fixed usb camera and then processed to identify locations where the mill has drawn on the paper.
 This data is visualized in Rviz, and published to ROS topics in a variety of formats.
 The published data can be used to determine how well the mill has performed in executing the trajectory so far, and what alterations to the planned trajectory are necessary to achieve the desired end result of the trajectory planner.
-The motivation underlying the construction of this project is to support the ergodic trajectory research of Ahalya Prabhakar and the Neuroscience and Robotics Laboratory at Northwestern University.
+The motivation underlying the construction of this project is to support the ergodic trajectory research of Ahalya Prabhakar(1,2,3) and the Neuroscience and Robotics Laboratory at Northwestern University.

 ## Build Instructions
     This package was developed on Linux Ubuntu 16.04 (Xenial Xerus), with ROS Kinetic Kame.
 Comptibility with earlier or later versions of this software is not guaranteed.